OneBusAway/onebusaway-android/README.md

 ## Troubleshooting

+### When running the project, I get a NullPointerException in `BaseMapFragment`, related to `mMap`

+You're most likely trying to run the `amazon` build variant on an Google Android device, or the `google` build flavor on an Amazon device.

+Please be sure to select the correct build flavor for your device/emulator when running the project:

+* In Android Studio, you'll see a "Build Variant" button on the very left side of the screen, collapsed in the dock.
+Click on this, and select either `googleDebug` for Google devices, or `amazonDebug` for Amazon devices.
+* From the command line, run `gradlew installGoogleDebug` for Google devices, or `gradlew installAmazonDebug` for Amazon devices.

+See the documentation at the top of the readme for more information on building via Android Studio or the command line.

 ### When importing to Android Studio, I get an error "You are using an old, unsupported version of Gradle..."

 If you're using Android Studio v0.4.2 or lower, when importing, please be sure to select the `settings.gradle` file in the root, **NOT** the project directory.